ddriver3487/golden-log/README.md

 # golden-log

-Iteration over files using tika-python to extract meta data.
+Use Pyhon to extract meta data via Apache Tika.
 Create dictionary with standardized keys from the main meta dump.  :poop: